S1 - Being evil minded

 ‘Jesus said to them, “If you were blind, you would have no guilt; but now that you say, ‘We see,’ your guilt remains.”

-Godlessness may also take the form of a spirit that is not teachable.
+Godlessness may also take the form of a spirit that refuses to be teachable.
 The Pharisees, although they were teachers of the law, could not see the obvious that was in front of them; a man born blind was miraculously healed by Jesus on the Sabbath.
-Yet, the Pharisees chose not to acknowledge the miracle but to attack Jesus because he had healed on the Sabbath.
+Instead, the Pharisees chose not to acknowledge the miracle but to attack Jesus because he had healed on the Sabbath.

 S9 - Worship idols